ds5678/SonicMode/README.md

 ﻿# Sonic Mode

-A mod for *The Long Dark* that allows you to sprint up to 50 times faster.
+A mod for *The Long Dark* that allows you to sprint up to 30 times faster and change other movement characteristics.

 ## Installation